homosapien14/Assignment-Aashraya/README.md

-## It is form using HTML and Bootstrap.
+## It is a form using HTML and Bootstrap.